 During the initial offering period the determination for the Purchased Call and Put Options will generally be on the basis of ask prices and for the Written Call and Put Options generally be on the basis of bid prices.
-After the initial offering period ends, such determination for the Purchased Call and Put Options will generally be on the basis of bid prices and for the Written Call and Put Options generally be on the basis of bid prices and for the Written Call and Put Options generally be on the basis of ask prices.
+After the initial offering period ends, such determination for the Purchased Call and Put Options will generally be on the basis of bid prices and for the Written Call and Put Options generally be on the basis of ask prices.
 The ask side price generally represents the price at which dealers, market-makers or investors in the market are willing to sell a security and the bid side evaluation generally represents the price that dealers, market-makers or investors in the market are willing to pay to buy a security.
 The bid side evaluation is lower than the ask side evaluation.
 As a result of this pricing method, unitholders should expect a decrease in the net asset value per unit on the day following the end of the initial offering period equal to the difference between the current ask side evaluation and bid side evaluation of the Options.

-Alaia Capital, LLC determined the initial prices of the securities shown under 'Portfolio'' in this prospectus on the business day before the date of this prospectus.
+Alaia Capital, LLC determined the initial prices of the securities shown under "Portfolio" in this prospectus on the business day before the date of this prospectus.
 On the first day we sell units we will compute the unit price at the time the registration statement filed with the Commission becomes effective.